 In many respects, this is the classic middle chapter that would set the template for several franchises to come.
 The middle chapter is the darkest and liveliest, with everything going wrong, the villains take over, the hero’s are beaten, and it closes on an epic cliff hanger that leaves audiences anxious for more.
 Even though “The Empire Strikes Back” wasn’t the first movie to create this formula, it is the film that most middle chapters from other popular series would try to duplicate, sometimes with success and other times they come off like pail imitations.
 The weakest Imation I can think of in recent years was “Pirates of the Caribbean: Dead Man's Chest”, which followed the exact same formula down to the letter, but without any of the substance or humanity.
 On the opposite side of that coin, many franchise have beaten “The Empire Strikes Back” at its own game.
-The best I can think of was the season 2 finally of the TV show “Avatar: The Last Air Bender”, which had a story and series of events that were eerily similar “The Empire Strikes Back”, and yet it put this movie to absolute shame in its delivery, with darker twists, stronger character conflicts and one hell of a tense cliffhanger in which the hero’s really lose everything.
+The best I can think of was the season 2 finally of the TV show “Avatar: The Last Air Bender”, which had a story and series of events that were eerily similar to “The Empire Strikes Back”, and yet I felt it put this movie to absolute shame in its delivery, with darker twists, stronger character conflicts and one hell of a tense cliffhanger in which the hero’s really lose everything.

 Before I sign off, let’s look at some of the special edition changes.
 I think this one has had the most favorable changes that fans aren’t as picky about.
 Subtle touches to the battle of Hoth were great, and I love the touchups on cloud city, giving it a hauntingly glowing sun-set for a backdrop, which allows for some really nice colors.
 I also like that we see more of the snow beast in the opening.
 In the original, he was kept off screen like in “Jaws”, which is okay, but this isn’t a monster movie and the scene is only two minutes long, so it just feels more satisfying to see this creature in all its glory.
 The most controversial change was with the hologram of the Emperor.
 In the original he certainly came off as more mysterious and creepy, but the actor wasn’t the same guy that would play him in the following films, and that always distracted me.
 So I’d rather stick with the 2004 DVD edition that inserted the actor from “Return of the Jedi” into the film, which just feels more appropriate to me.